aspose-slides/Aspose.Slides-Documentation/net/developer-guide/modern-api/_index.md

 - Aspose.Slides.IImage - represents the raster or vector image.
 - Aspose.Slides.ImageFormat - represents the file format of the image.
-- Aspose.Slides.Util.ImageUtil - methods to instantiate and work with the IImage interface.
+- Aspose.Slides.Images - methods to instantiate and work with the IImage interface.

 Please note that IImage is disposable (it implements the IDisposable interface and its use should be wrapped in using or dispose-it in another convenient way).